gapuchi/resume/README.md

 # Resume

 This repo contains my resume.

+A Rust binary generates a LaTex file by using a templating engine, [Tera](https://tera.netlify.app/docs/), configured by [Dhall](https://dhall-lang.org/).

-It uses [github-action-for-latex](https://github.com/marketplace/actions/github-action-for-latex) to compile `resume.tex` file to a PDF, which is then uploaded as an asset to this repo's releases.
+[github-action-for-latex](https://github.com/marketplace/actions/github-action-for-latex) compiles the generated latex file to a PDF

+Both the LaTex and PDF files are uploaded as assets to this repo's releases.

 To check out my latest Resume, checkout the [Releases](https://github.com/gapuchi/resume/releases).